Back Pain Treatment | Call 01634 817242

 Our comprehensive muscle balance testing (assessment of tight / weak / overactive / under active muscles) allows us to give you the most accurate and effective way to avoid injury.
 If you have an injury, identifying the true cause will enable a swift return to normality and prevent recurrence.

 Whether you are injured or not, we will give you the tools in the form of stretches, exercises, training advice and footwear recommendations to prevent injury and to realise your performance goals.

 - Soft tissue therapy (deep tissue, trigger pointing, myofascial release)

 - Exercise programme – We can integrate your exercises with your existing training programme and work closely with others involved in your management ie: personal trainers and coaches

 Treatment of Back Pain with Physiotherapy

-Our physiotherapists at Holcombe Heath Clinic have extensive training & experience of treating patients with low back pain.
-We employ up to date & medically researched treatment techniques and advise you on the best treatment options whilst guiding you through the recovery process.
+Our physiotherapists at Holcombe Heath Clinic have extensive training and experience of treating patients with low back pain.
+We employ up to date and medically researched treatment techniques and advise you on the best treatment options whilst guiding you through the recovery process.

 You should consult your doctor as soon as you can if you have any of the following symptoms as well as back pain:

 - constant unremitting pain, especially in the night